 Can I find out how my sample is being used?

 The Biobank provides information about all past and current studies using Biobank samples and information.
-To learn more about Biobank studies, please see Current Projects and Scientific Publications.
+To learn more about Biobank studies, please see our current research projects.
 In order to protect patient privacy and preserve anonymity, the Biobank will not provide information to anyone about the specific samples included in any study.

 Can I withdraw my sample and medical information?

 You may withdraw your sample and/or medical information from the Biobank at any time by contacting the biobank at the institution where you donated.

 What happens to my samples and medical information after I die?

 Your sample and information will be retained by the ACBC and will be available for approved research projects.
 Your legal decision maker can withdraw your sample and information from the Biobank at any time by contacting the biobank at the institution where you donated.